Training

 The National Examining Board for Occupational Safety and Health is the examining and awarding body that was originally set up by IOSH for safety professionals.
 Candidates gaining qualifications through NEBOSH are entitle to apply for membership of IOSH.

 When considering how health and safety training might be developed and delivered it was noted that the topics that must be covered by participants on a NEBOSH General Certificate course could be delivered as combined modules for IOSH courses, as well as stand-alone health and safety courses for other employees.
-Also, there seemed little point in requiring Managing Safely participants who had already studied on Working Safely courses to study again the contents of that course (the current positing with most training providers).
+Also, there seemed little point in requiring Managing Safely participants who had already studied on Working Safely courses to study again the contents of that course (the current position with most training providers).

 - covers all required aspects of the NEBOSH General Certificate